Skip to main content

 Professional Organizations and Associations

 From 2010 to 2021, Looker filled the SLU American Studies department’s permanent faculty seat on the board of the Mid-America American Studies Association (MAASA), serving as MAASA president in 2015–16.
-He has been a peer reviewer for American Quarterly, Urban History, the Journal of Urban History, Missouri Historical Review, the University of Chicago Press, Indiana University Press, Temple University Press, and Routledge.
+He has been a peer reviewer for American Quarterly, Urban History, the Journal of Urban History, Missouri Historical Review, California History, Planning Perspectives, University of Chicago Press, Indiana University Press, Temple University Press, and Routledge.
 Other professional service includes membership on prize and grant committees for the Urban History Association, the State Historical Society of Missouri, and the National Endowment for the Humanities.

 Community Work and Service

-Looker is a past member of the Arts and Sciences Faculty Council, the SLU Mellon grants selection committee, the Des Peres Hall Learning Studio advisory committee, and three departmental faculty search committees.
+Looker is a past member of the Arts and Sciences Faculty Council, the SLU Mellon Grants selection committee, the Des Peres Hall Learning Studio advisory committee, and three departmental faculty search committees.
 From 2013 to 2018, he was board member and secretary for the campus AAUP chapter.
 Regular on-campus speaking includes invited talks for groups including the McNair Scholars Program, the Micah Program, the Black Student Alliance, the SLU Family Medicine residents’ program, U-101 classes, the Campus Ministry Immersion Program, the Global and Local Social Justice Program, and the American History Forum.

-In the wider St. Louis community, Looker has shared research on city culture, urban spaces, and urban arts in lectures and interviews for the St. Louis Public Library, Jazz at the Bistro, the Luminary Gallery, the Missouri History Museum, St. Louis Public Radio (KWMU-FM), and KDHX-FM community radio.
-Before joining SLU, Looker organized the two-day symposium and concert series "Music and Musicians of the Black Artists' Group in St. Louis" (2006)—named the year’s Best Local Music History Event by the Riverfront Times—and he served as a volunteer union organizer for the Graduate Employees and Students Organization (GESO) at Yale University.
+Before joining SLU, Looker organized the two-day symposium and concert series "Music and Musicians of the Black Artists' Group in St. Louis" (2006)—named the year’s Best Local Music History Event by the Riverfront Times—and he served for six years as a volunteer union organizer for the Graduate Employees and Students Organization (now UNITE-HERE Local 33) at Yale University.